chaseofthejungle/intro-to-jar-files/README.md

 # intro-to-jar-files
-**Definition:** JAR files are compressed Java archive (hence the extension '.jar') files, used to bundle more than one Java-related file together for unpacking and distribution.
+**Definition:** JAR files are compressed Java archives (hence the extension '.jar').
+These are bundles of Java-related files, assembled as Java archives.
+JAR files are convenient for unpacking and distributing Java web applets.

 Advantages of .jar files include the following: